 Now you've got something to show for your idea, you can start to raise initial investment.
 You won't be targeting any big fish at this stage, probably just friends and family, and maybe some business contacts who trust you.
 But it's enough to get your idea off the ground.
 Not sure where to start?
 Check out our advice on finding investors for your business.

 Find a co-founder

 It's about time to find somebody to share in your vision and help make it a reality.
 You'll need somebody with skills that complement your own, so if you're a technical whizz-kid, find somebody with the commercial nous to match.
-Not sure whether you need a co-founder?
-You can read more about some of the benefits here.

 Form your company